Stono/bigdata-fun/README.md

 After you've done that - start the process flows in NiFi and you'll see data being imported into HBase.
 Easy as that!

 ![USers](images/users.png)

+### Banana (1.16.12)
+Banana is a Kibana port for Solr.
+It's used to visulaise the data we're indexing.
+I haven't done much with it yet other than semi get it running.

+### HBase Indexer (Lily)
+HBase Indexer allows you to easily and quickly index HBase rows into Solr.
+It links to the HBase replication agent, whenever data is modified in HBase those events are mutated and sent over to the Solr instance.

+### Solr (6.4.1)
+Search/Index platform based on Lucene.
+If you're familiar with the ELK stack, this is the ElasticSearch component.

 ### Flume (1.7.0)